Home DFS SB OD SDN DFSM THP

 In 1991, “I Am Here” by The Grapes Of Wrath peaked at number 8 on the Alt-Canada pop singles chart.

-In 1991, “It Hit Me Like A Hammer” by Huey Lewis And The News peaked at number 9 on the Alt-Canada pop singles chart.
+In 1991, “It Hit Me Like A Hammer” by Huey Lewis and The News peaked at number 9 on the Alt-Canada pop singles chart.

 In 1996, “Little Sins” by Wendy Landis peaked at number 27 on the Alt-Canada pop singles chart.

-In 1991, “Out In The Cold” by Tom Petty And The Heartbreakers peaked at number 65 on the Alt-Canada pop singles chart.
+In 1991, “Out In The Cold” by Tom Petty and The Heartbreakers peaked at number 65 on the Alt-Canada pop singles chart.

 In 1991, “Stranger Than Fiction” by Joe Jackson peaked at number 79 on the Alt-Canada pop singles chart.